 In fall 2007, the Wisconsin School of Business received a naming gift that came with no name.
 Innovative in the world of philanthropy, it was the gift of not a single donor, but of a group of 13 like-minded UW alumni.
 They joined together to create the Wisconsin Naming Partnership with an investment of $85 million to preserve the school's name for at least 20 years.
 The Wisconsin Naming Partnership has now become the cornerstone and inspiration for our vision and strategy: by coming together, we can accomplish what others would not dare dream on their own.
+In doing so, we honor the life and legacy of original partners Pete Frechette and Albert O. "Ab" Nicholas.
+Their many contributions to the Wisconsin School of Business have made a lasting impact on our community.

 Driving Innovation from the Inside Out